ZOOGRAPHY

 1.

-Had we been captured only to see if it is possible to say: "is this what I am? can it be? isn't it true that I exist, that I'm not the nightmare of a beast," housed in plywood cages, "sets," staring down plasterboard streets, endangering even'an ability to return' is terminally shattered by irreversible doubts about the capacity of language to heal the wound of disillusionment about a present incapable of delivering us once again to Eden, and with that delivery, a return to parity with gorillas, we, too, would be mocking what sounds like human chatter.
+Had we been captured only to see if it is possible to say: "Is this what I am?
+Can it be?
+Isn't it true that I exist, that I'm not the nightmare of a beast," housed in plywood cages, "sets," staring down plasterboard streets, endangering even 'an ability to return' is terminally shattered by irreversible doubts about the capacity of language to heal the wound of disillusionment about a present incapable of delivering us once again to Eden, and with that delivery, a return to parity with gorillas, we, too, would be mocking what sounds like human chatter.

 Cockatoos cast twin shadows an at once wondrous and faithful picture of the animal, but wherever he pictures himself he almost always conceals his features behind an animal mask.
 He achieved positive virtuosity as a draughtsman, but disdained to portray his own face racing about the halation of Australia's painted foliage.
 Descending on or crawling into enclosures, wildlife shares space with incarcerated brethren plotting their escape, or just vacationing by a lake smooth with flouncing ducks.
 Pencil-thin saffron robes waver in the pond, pecking at flagella of sun's immolation, in a grove of bamboo standing on the leg of a stork.